This post is currently being updated. Thanks for your patience

 …$100,000 has been expended for the erection of a plant for the manufacture of a new malt extract, which has been made known all over the country as O.H.
 This beverage has been on the market but eight weeks, yet has met with such success that it is thought a still further expansion of the plant for its manufacture may soon become necessary.
 Many testimonials as to its efficiency in curing insomnia, dyspepsia, and nervousness, and as a nutritive tonic for convalescents have been received from physicians in various parts of this country, and indeed from countries all over the world.
 It is a pure malt extract, Mr. Huber says, containing but a slight percentage of hops and is entirely without coloring matter, being in this respect differentiated from other malt extracts.
 Chemical analysis has shown its percentage of alcohol to be lower and its percentage of solid malt to be higher than is the case with any other similar preparation.
 The present daily output of “O.H.” is 2,000 bottles, a remarkable record for a comparatively new preparation, and the indications are that the present facilities for the production of 10,000 bottles daily will soon be taxed to their utmost capacity.

-Based on this, I have to assume that the brewery began using the crown finish around this time.
+Based on this, I have to assume that the brewery began using bottles with the crown finish around this time.

 The March 1898 advertisement provided pricing information for each of their brands.